BrockDSL/Omeka-S-Site-Building-Guide-for-Brock-Users/README.md

 Without further ado, lets get building!

+**It is reccomended that the first three steps all be completed at the same time to prevent issues caused by having a site without the correct settings interfering with other users work.**

 # Step 1 - Make a Site

 Log in to the Brock University Library instance of Omeka S by going to https://exhibits.library.brocku.ca/login and signing in using the credentials set up for you by the Brock DSL.
 This will bring you to your Omeka S Dashboard.
 From here, click on "Sites" in the left-hand menu to get to the site list and then click the "Add new site" button in the top right.